infracost/docs/docs/infracost_cloud/tagging_policies.md

 You can create multiple tagging policies, for example one policy that applies to all resources, and another one that applies to certain resource types.

+Tagging policies check all AWS, Azure and Google Terraform resources that support tagging, including resources that Infracost does not show cost estimates for yet.
+Default tags that are applied as part of Terraform `provider` blocks are also checked by tagging policies.

 To create a tagging policy, log in to [Infracost Cloud](https://dashboard.infracost.io) and go to the Governance > Tagging policies page.

 ### 1. Scope of tagging policy